LLNL/pEyeON/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.
 3. We are using pre-commit hooks to adhere to coding standards.
-Pre-commit is a part of the optional dependencies--see below on how to install optional dependencies.
+Pre-commit is a part of the optional dependencies--see below on how to install.
 The hooks will run automatically each time a commit is made.
 If any hook fails, the issues will need to be fixed before committing again.

 All contributions to EyeON are made under the MIT license (MIT).